 A pilot study, in 2013, of how we sit now by students, at Cambridge, working on a project for a 2Tilt chair in relation to desk interface and office space indicates results, from a nearby office, that might surprise some people.
 This was occasioned by the somewhat confused results of intradiscal pressure studies where there is a variation in sitting positions and units used and is also relevant to the single pMRI study (Smith 2006).
 A more complete study is required.

 Note that in the absence of reclined work chairs only15% + 3% were sitting upright.

 Another reprehensible posture – or is it?

-The popular slouched or slumped posture when sitting in an upright chair looks very wrong if the misconceived ‘correct’ sitting posture, as excoriated by Mandal, and confirmed by the correct ‘preserve the lumbar lordosis’ dictum is accepted, It is assumed that this posture will cause LBP.
+The popular slouched or slumped posture when sitting in an upright chair looks very wrong if the misconceived ‘correct’ sitting posture, as excoriated by Mandal, and confirmed by the correct ‘preserve the lumbar lordosis’ dictum is accepted, It is assumed that this posture will cause LBP if without support at the lumbo-sacral level.
 This may be true for Western societies where children have been universally accustomed to sit in ergonomically unsuitable upright chairs.
 This is an oversimplification when non-western sitting is taken into account.